Earlier this week, we talked about how to use the PESO Model, no matter the size of your team.

 We Don’t Have Budget for Software or Social Media Advertising

-I was recently in a new business meeting ($150MM business; 500 employees) where their CRM is on the whiteboard in the conference room.
+In a new business meeting ($150MM business; 500 employees) a few years ago, I noticed a bunch of names and phone numbers on the whiteboard in the conference room.

-When I asked what happens if the cleaning crew accidentally erases it, the CFO said, “Oh, that’s happened a time or two before.
+When I asked what happens if the cleaning crew accidentally erases it, he said, “Oh, that’s happened a time or two before.
 We just redo it all.”

 I’ll let that sink in for a moment.